code-q-web-factory/neos-htmlwidget/README.md

 # HTML Widget for Neos CMS

-This package allows Administrators to create resuable html widgets, which then can be included by all editors on the website.
+This package allows Administrators to create reusable HTML widgets.
+Editors can ruse them across on the website.

-Administrators and everyone with the privilegde `CodeQ.HtmlWidget:CreateWidgetDefinition` and `CodeQ.HtmlWidget:EditWidgetDefinition` can create HTML Widget Definitions including HTML, CSS and JavaScript.
-We recommend to create a separate, hidden Widget Definiton page for that.
+Administrators and everyone with the role `CodeQ.HtmlWidget:HtmlWidgetDefinitionEditor` can create HTML Widget Definitions including HTML, CSS and JavaScript.

-All editors can add those HTML Widgets as content, similar to normal node types, without being able to change the content.
+All editors can add those HTML Widgets as content NodeType without being able to change the content.

 ## Features

-*   Automatically blocks JavaScript code in the backend
+* Automatically removes JavaScript code in the backend, to not break the Neos Administration
+* Reference used media assets in your widget definition, so these assets can not be deleted.
 * Restricts editing of HTML widget definitions, while allowing editors to use those widgets

 [![HTML Widget Demo](https://img.youtube.com/vi/pOhYHlYH_6Q/0.jpg)](https://www.youtube.com/watch?v=pOhYHlYH_6Q)

-*The development and the public-releases of this package is generously sponsored [Code Q Web Factory](http://codeq.at).*
+*The development and the public-releases of this package are generously sponsored by [Code Q Web Factory](http://codeq.at).*

 ## Installation